 Note that construction costs can also be costlier in the city rather than in rural areas.
 Meanwhile, most construction materials might not be available in the countryside, so consider the transportation and other added costs.

-3. Number of Windows
+3. Number of Windows and Doors

 While it might seem like a minor factor, the number of windows you’ll have in your home can significantly affect the cost of building it.
 Glass windows can be quite expensive, especially for larger sizes.
 However, if you’re eyeing to see a full wall window, you might want to consider dividing them into smaller frames to reduce glass cost.